akalaric/agentic-S3/README.md

 2. Open the web interface in your browser and start interacting with your S3 storage using natural language.

 #### UI
-- Intuitive interface built with Gradio to interact with both Google AI (Gemini) and the Wolfram Alpha MCP server.
+- Intuitive interface built with Gradio.
-- Allows users to switch between Wolfram Alpha, Google AI (Gemini), and query history.

 ![UI](configs/gradio_ui.png)